 Jewellery: Tongue piercings look best when worn with a barbell.
-The great thing about this piercing is that once it has healed you can customise it completely by changing the top (visible) ball and there are so many different options available!
+The great thing about this piercing is that once it has healed you can customise it completely by changing the top (visible) ball and there are so many different options available.
 From pretty gems to novelty characters, there is a tongue bar for everyone.
+When you are first pierced you will be pierced with Titanium Jewellery, this jewellery is a lot bigger than needed.
+This is to accommodate any swelling you may encounter post piercing, however rare it happens its always best to play it safe to ensure a stunning healthy healed piercing.
+Your tongue bar will need changing to a smaller one (included in price)..
+All of Our Titanium Body Jewellery is made from Ti6-Al4-V ELI Medical Grade Titanium, the only grade conforming to ISO 5832-3:1996 and comes from UK suppliers direct, only the best available for our clients.

 Laura Ljaze, Body Piercing, Top Floor Sohos, 80 Bold Street Liverpool, L14HR (07951 471196)